Updated: Nov 30, 2022

-Mr. Geldof, the world has changed since you first sang that song.
+The world has changed a lot since the song was first sung.
 Aid work has come a long way.
 Development workers have tried to get rid of the earlier paternalism that lead them to fixing other people.
-Some people have discovered that people in Africa are not a single faceless needy horde.
+Many people have discovered that people in Africa are not a single faceless needy horde.
 I appreciate the first time you sang us the song, but it is time for a change.

 It is really easy is to criticize others.
 I find it a lot easier to find fault with someone else than to create something better.
 Bob, I don’t want to be your critic because it is the boring way to avoid the adventure of getting involved.
-I don’t ever want to stand by and take shots, or worse, make snide comments about you in a poorly read blog.
+I don’t ever want to stand by and take shots, or worse, make snide comments about you.

 I also don’t have your ability to call even one artist, let alone pull an international cadre of superstars together.
 I don’t have anyone’s phone numbers.
 But Bob, I do think you still could do something that might make a real difference.
 Here is my unsolicited advice.